All our nets are available in three different mesh sizes:

 - 2++, B and C mesh.
 Recommended for coarse hay.

 - 2+++, A and C mesh.
 Recommended when hay quality changes between shipments.

 3+.
 3 layers of nets with different mesh sizes gives two separate compartments for feed.
 By turning the 3+ inside out in one of two ways you can create 15 different solutions (h stands for hay):

 AhBhC, BhChA, ChBhA, AhChB, BhAhC, ChAhB, ABhC BChA, CAhB, BAhC, CBhA, AChB, AhBC, BhCA, ChAB,

 Since there are two compartments for hay you are also free to decide how much, and of what kind, you put in each compartment.
 The front compartment will be eaten through one layer of net and the rear compartment will be eaten through two layers of netting (like main course and dessert).
 This makes it necessary to hang these nets flat on the wall or the horse would eat the dessert before the main course.

 The 4+series is designed to be accessible from both sides simultaneously (i.e. either hanging between two sturdy pols or being closed with a “zipper string” and put in an open container.
 There are four layers of net creating three compartments for hay or one compartment for hay where everything is eaten through two layers of netting.
-If you fill all three compartments with hay what is in the outer two will be eaten through one lay of net and what is in the middle compartment will be eaten through two layers of net.
-The two middle layer of net are of a larger mesh size compared to the outer layers but that can be changed by turning the net inside out.
+If you fill all three compartments with hay what is in the outer two will be eaten through one layer of net and what is in the middle compartment will be eaten through two layers of net.
+The two middle layers of nets are of a larger mesh size compared to the outer layers but that can be changed by turning the net inside out.

-The different 4+models have the mesh sizes in the following order (before you start turning the net in side out):
+The different 4+models have the mesh sizes in the following order (before you start turning the net inside out):

 - 4+, A-B-B-A.